 - Digital Marketing workshop

-Accounts Assistant, Marketing/Sales Representative, Junior Office Administrator, Customer Service Assistant.
+Job opportunities may include roles such as Accounts Assistant, Marketing/Sales Representative, Junior Office Administrator, Customer Service representative, frontline office personnel.
 All students can access the Jobs Advice Hub.
 Graduates can subscribe to ‘CCOC college jobs register’ and CCOC LinkedIn alumni for up to date vacancies and networking.

 My name is Daniel Dekyssky.
 I come from Slovakia originally.
 I have been living in Ireland for the past 4 years.
 I came to Ireland with the aim of studying English.
 Then in 2015 I decided to study Business Studies in Cork College of Commerce.
 Thanks to the College of Commerce I got the opportunity to study Chinese and I was delighted to be chosen to take part in the Confucius Institute Shanghai Easter Camp.
 It was a truly memorable experience and a great opportunity to see this amazing culture.
 I am currently studying Commerce in UCC.
 I feel that at the College of Commerce I received an excellent preparation for my 3rd level studies.